Games in History Education Project

 About the Project

-The Games in History Education Project aims to create games that can be used in a variety of courses and contexts with the goal of providing new ways for students to learn historical events and concepts while increasing student engagement.
-The Project will create both new games and transfer existing boardgames into computer based games for ease of access and play.
+The Games in History Education Project aims to create games that can be used in a variety of classes, modes, and contexts to provide new ways for students to learn about historical events and concepts while increasing student engagement.
+The Project will create both new games and transfer existing boardgames into computer-based games for ease of access and play.
 Each game will be accompanied by materials that could be used by an instructor to extend and support student learning when playing the game.
 GHEP will be aimed at high school and undergraduate students although it could also be useful for junior high school and homeschool students.

 Now Available: